Concierge Medicine and Direct Primary Care

 Concierge practices, also known as retainer or boutique practices, incorporate a wider variety of medical specialties and healthcare models than direct primary care.
 Many primary care physicians who change to concierge medicine do so to decrease administrative overhead costs and improve patient relationships.
 Because of the personalization of care and cost efficiency, this practice model is becoming increasingly popular for physicians and patients alike.

 Patients who pay for yearly CM gain direct access to their primary care physician, longer appointments, and shorter wait times.
 Because these contracts are annual, they cannot be canceled midyear.
 These fees allow concierge physicians to see between 50 to 1,000 patients rather than the usual 3,000-4,000 patients that doctors in traditional medical settings see.
-The cost of CM gives patients one in-depth physical with numerous screenings and usually unlimited clinic visits unless the patient purchased a lower-cost health plan.
+The cost of CM would include one in-depth physical with numerous screenings and usually unlimited clinic visits unless the patient purchased a lower-cost health plan.
 This system lets patients take a more preventative approach to their wellness.

 The higher regular fee for CM makes it a typical plan for young, middle-income residents but is generally more beneficial to people ages 50 and older who may need to see more specialized physicians.
 This disparity between the needs of the elderly in rural communities and the cost of CM care alienates most of the older populations in rural areas.
 CM care can be more affordable if a patient pays for CM membership fees combined with a high-deductible insurance plan.
 Patients who have chronic illnesses or conditions and commonly visit the doctor may also benefit from CM plans.